alierfanianomidvar/scripts-github/README.md

 git clone is primarily used to point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.
 The original repository can be located on the local filesystem or on remote machine accessible supported protocols.
-The git clone command copies an existing Git repository.
+The git clone command copies an existing Git repository.(git clone will create near exact copy ofentire repo).

 #### git clone vs git init